drewzh/esp6288-max7219-mqtt/README.md

 # What is this?

 An MQTT-powered scrolling LED board firmware written in C++ for ESP8266.
-Compiles with PlatformIO/Arduino (I use PlatformIO) and flashes to very low-cost ESP8266 boards to make a very low-cost (around £14) retro scrolling LED marquee that's network controllable (super useful for things like Home Assistant notifications).
+Compiles with PlatformIO/Arduino (I use PlatformIO) and flashes to ESP8266 boards to make a very low-cost (around £15 all-in) retro scrolling LED marquee that's network controllable (super useful for things like Home Assistant notifications).

 # What's required?